Mapping the DeFi crime landscape: an evidence-based picture

 \subsection{Information Extraction from Crime Events}

 From these \NallDb/ crime events, we extracted the name of the DeFi actor involved in the crime event along with the date of the event and a description on the course of the event.
-Such descriptions were used to create the taxonomy presented below.
-Considering the date of the event, Table~\ref{tab:descrip-financial-damages-counts} shows the number of reported crime events in our dataset per year.
+Such descriptions, together with our review of additional sources, were used to create the taxonomy presented below.
+Considering the date of the event, Figure~\ref{fig:eventyear} shows the number of reported crime events in our dataset per year.
 We can observe an increase over the years, with more than half of the events occurring in 2021 and 2022.
 This increase can be explained by DeFi's rapid growth during that period.
 Note that in the past years, efforts have also been put in place to detect and report cryptoassets-related crimes, which might explain why more crime events have been uncovered recently.